MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ## Step 1: Install custom libraries

 For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
 Use `%pip install` or `%conda install` for that installation.
-You can also install the required libraries into the workspace.
-Navigate to **Library management** in the workspace settings.
+You can also have your workspace admin [Set default libraries for the workspace](use-ai-samples.md#set-default-libraries-for-the-workspace).

 In this tutorial, you use `%pip install` to install `imblearn`.